qwerfd2/Groove_Coaster_2_Server/README.md

 Note that your old record is not backed up.
 Thus, this feature should only be used to migrate your own save file, or some save file that you trust.

+### Admin Console

+A database CRUD web console can be accessed at /Login.
+Create your own username and bcrypt hash in the database `admins` table first.

 ## Coin Multiplier

 A coin multiplier [0, 5] can be set by the user in the user center.